Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script displays the third line of the file
+script that creates a file with a text in it